Haunani Kahalewai

 Haunani Kahalewai (February 19, 1929 – March 2, 1982) was a singer and entertainer known as the "First Lady of Song in Hawai‘i".
 Her distinctive contralto voice spanned three octaves.
-She was featured on dozens of recordings and headlined the Polynesian Review at the Royal Hawaiian Hotel in Waikiki.
+She was featured on dozens of recordings and headlined the Polynesian Revue at the Royal Hawaiian Hotel in Waikiki.
 Kahalewai was inducted into the Hawaiian Music Hall of Fame in 1996.

 Early life and education

 Myrna Kahaunaniomaunakeakauiokalewa Kahalewai was born in Hilo on February 19, 1929.
 The day she was born an unusual snowfall blanketed Mauna Kea; her given middle name is translated as "beautiful snow on the slopes of Mauna Kea".